Traffic woes: Flooding, slips, delays and heavy traffic make the journey home difficult this Queen's Birthday

 A number of roads are closed in Western Bay of Plenty because of flooding.

-State Highway 35 between Anaura Rd and Kopuatarakihi Rd near Gisborne is closed due to flooding.
+State Highway 35 between Anaura Rd and Kopuatarakihi Rd near Gisborne is now open to traffic after being closed for several hours today.

-Road users are advised to delay travel.
-No detour is available due to the location, but State Highway 2 can be used as an alternative.
+The Paroa and Mangatokerau Rds at Tolaga Bay will be closed until 5pm Wednesday with an update due midday Wednesday.

+Other roads closed are Pa Rd, Waiomoko, Arakihi, Kiore Rd, Anaura Bay Rd, Kaiaua, Waihau Bay, Glenroy and Tauwhareparae.

 State Highway 2 Katikati, between Highfields Dr and Beach Rd, has now reopened following flooding.